bondhugula/polymage-benchmarks/video_demo/README.txt

 h - to switch to harris mode
-b - to switch to bilateral mode u - to switch to unsharp mode
+b - to switch to bilateral mode u - to switch to unsharp mode l - to switch to local laplacian mode

 space - to toggle OpenCV/PolyMage mode
         (only 'harris' for now)